johnlesterq1201/johnlesterq/README.md

 ## Objective

-Transitioning from a Service Desk Anaylst and seeking a full-time position in Cyber Security.
+Transitioning from a Service Desk Analyst and seeking a full-time position in Cyber Security.
 With one year of experience in Incident Management, managing Microsoft Active Directory, Privilege Access Management Servers, and troubleshooting issues.
 I have earned both the CompTIA Security+ certification, which covers key areas like network security and risk management, and ISC2 Certified in Cybersecurity, focusing on foundational security concepts.
 Additionally, I am actively sharpening my skills on TryHackMe, gaining hands-on experience in cybersecurity techniques.

 ## Experience
 Position: Service Desk Analyst